Accenture/openathon-2019-angular/lab-05/README.md

 export class CoreModule {}
 ```

-Now, like we did with the event data we nee to create a data model for the *User*.
+Now, like we did with the event data, we need to create a data model for the *User*.
 Note that we already imported it into the *user.service.ts*.

 ```bash
 ng g interface models/user